Endless Hope and Possibilities on Your Path to Parenthood with ART

 Embryo Transfer

 Embryo transfer is the final stage of IVF treatments.
-Here, the fertilised egg is placed in the woman’s uterus.
+Here, the fertilized egg is placed in the woman’s uterus.
 By now, it will ideally implant and cause pregnancy for the female patient.
 The embryo is transferred by loading it into a catheter tube and depositing it into the uterus.

-Ovulation Induction with Timed Intercourse
+Ovulation Induction With Timed Intercourse

 Preimplantation Genetic Testing